elaeon/dama_ml/docs/index.rst

 .. code-block:: python

-    classif = ml.clf.extended.SVGPC(
+    classif = SVGPC(
         model_name="my_test_model",
         model_version="1")
     predictions = np.asarray(list(classif.predict(X, chunk_size=258)))

-You can use more predefined models (see :doc:`Predefined models`), by extended the base model and make you own predictors.
+You can use more extra models (see :doc:`extra_models`).
+Extend the base model and make you own predictors!
 For more information about this, see the section :doc:`models`.

 CLI
 ==============